tflex/node-lock/README.md

 # node-lock
-Drupal module that integrated with Organic Groups Permissions to lock individual nodes.
+Drupal module that integrates with Organic Groups Permissions to lock individual nodes.